Kong/docs.konghq.com/app/docs/0.13.x/getting-started/configuring-a-service.md

   </ol>
 </div>

+In this section, you'll be adding an API to Kong.
+In order to do this, you'll first need to add a _Service_; that is the name Kong uses to refer to the upstream APIs and microservices it manages.

-In this section, you'll be adding your Service to the Kong layer.
-This is the first step to having Kong manage your API.
-For purposes of this Getting Started guide, we suggest adding the [Mockbin Service][mockbin] to Kong, as Mockbin is helpful for learning how Kong proxies your API requests.
+For the purpose of this guide, we'll create a Service pointing to the [Mockbin API][mockbin].
+Mockbin is an "echo" type public website which returns the requests it gets back to the requester, as reponses.
+This makes it helpful for learning how Kong proxies your API requests.

+Before you can start making requests against the Service, you will need to add a _Route_ to it.
+Routes specify how (and _if_) requests are sent to their Services after they reach Kong.
+A single Service can have many Routes.

+After configuring the Service and the Route, you'll be able to make requests through Kong using them.

-Kong exposes a [RESTful Admin API][API] on port `:8001` for managing the configuration of your Kong instance or cluster.
+Kong exposes a [RESTful Admin API][API] on port `:8001`.
+Kong is configuration, including adding Services and Routes, is made via requests on that API.

 1. ### Add your Service using the Admin API

-    Issue the following cURL request to add your first Service ([Mockbin][mockbin]) to Kong:
+    Issue the following cURL request to add your first Service (pointing to the [Mockbin API][mockbin]) to Kong:

     ```bash